 The costs of the funeral are paid by the estate.
 If the estate does not have enough money to cover the cost of a basic funeral or burial, Employment and Income Assistance may be asked to pay.
 There is also a special fund to pay for the funeral and burial of deceased veterans.

 Estate administration is a complex process involving a lot of research and paperwork and many transactions.
-It also involves gathering information and approvals from external authorities over whom The Public Trustee has no control.
+It also involves gathering information and approvals from external authorities over whom The Public Guardian and Trustee has no control.
 The specific work involved includes:

 - determining the nature, location and value of assets